-- When the event is completed and all revenue and expenses have been processed, the event coordinator should provide verification of accounting and the request to transfer proceeds to Financial Accounting.
-(Debbie Chupp at email@example.com or 706-542-6669)
+- When the event is completed and all revenue and expenses have been processed, the event coordinator should provide verification of accounting and the request to transfer proceeds by emailing Financial Accounting at email@example.com.

 - The coordinator should verify to Financial Accounting that all revenue and expenses have been processed and that all were posted to the fundraising event account.